texthub/gitslate/docs/setup.md

 ---
 layout: default
-title: "Getting Started"
+title: "Getting Started with Gitslate"
-nav_order: 10
+nav_order: 30
 ---

-# Getting Started with Gitslate

 This guide explains how to integrate **Gitslate** into your workflow.
 Whether you are starting a fresh project or adding a reading interface to a repository full of existing text, the process is designed to be straightforward.